 Despite the long lines, recent visitors called this attraction a must-see for all Americans.
 They also suggested planning your visit first thing in the morning during the week.

 The Liberty Bell Center offers informational video presentations (offered in many different languages) that details the bell's history.
 After that, get your camera ready: The bell is on display with Independence Hall visible in the background.

-The center is open year-round from 9 a.m. to 5 p.m., although hours may vary depending on the season.
+The center is open year-round starting at 9 a.m., closing at 5 p.m.
 Admission is free.
 For more information, check out the Liberty Bell Center section of the Independence National Historic Park website.

 More Best Things To Do in Philadelphia

 If you're interested in history, you must visit this red-brick Georgian-style building (located in Independence National Historical Park in the Old City), where the Second Continental Congress met off and on from 1775 to 1783.
 More importantly, it was here that the Declaration of Independence and the Constitution were debated, drafted and signed by our forefathers.
 While touring Independence Hall, you'll have the chance to see the Assembly Room where George Washington was appointed the commander in chief of the Continental Army.
 You can also see surviving copies of the declaration, the Constitution and the Articles of Confederation, all displayed in the West Wing's Great Essentials Exhibit.

 Explore More of Philadelphia

 Holly JohnsonMarch 14, 2019

 Lyn MettlerFebruary 5, 2019